Thermal quantum coherence of two-qutrit Heisenberg XXZ model with Herring-Flicker coupling and Dzyaloshinskii-Moriya interaction under magnetic field: Special cases

-\right). \eeq We currently have all we need to investigate the behavior of our system.
-To do this, we will devote the following part to a numerical analysis of the negativity $\mathcal{N}$, as detailed below, to demonstrate the full performance of the proposed system.
-Then, we presented some graphs depending on the parameters of the system under consideration, like temperature $T$, HF coupling distance $R$, DM interaction $D_z$ and uniform magnetic field $B$.
+Figure \ref{XXX} shows the coherence of two qutrit XXX Heisenberg model.
+From Fig. \ref{XXX}, we observe the same remarks as the previous figure.
+The only difference is that the maximum value expected by the coherence at high temperatures and for small values of $R$ is greater than in the XY Heisenberg model. \\ We currently have all we need to investigate the behavior of our system.
+To do this, we will devote the following part to a numerical analysis of the coherence $\mathcal{C}_{l_1}$, as detailed below, to demonstrate the full performance of the proposed system.
+Then, we presented some graphs depending on the system's parameters under consideration, like temperature $T$, HF coupling distance $R$, DM interaction $D_z$, and uniform magnetic field $B$.
 In addition, we will continue to examine this in more detail in order to draw conclusions.